cybertraining-dsc/su22-reu-385/time-series-prediction/arima/arima.md

 ## Rolling Forecast ARIMA Model

-Given the reliance on observations in previous time steps for differencing and the AR model, a rolling forecast is required.
+Given the observations in previous time steps for differencing and the AR model, a rolling forecast is required.
-The ARIMA model is re-created after each new observation, which is a crude way to perform this rolling forecast.
+The ARIMA model is created after each new observation, which is a crude way to perform this rolling forecast.

 Each iteration, we manually keep track of all observations in a